Hanford Site: Decommissioning

-All but one of the Hanford production reactors were entombed ("cocooned") to allow the radioactive materials to decay, and the surrounding structures removed and buried.
-This involved the removal of hundreds of tons of asbestos, concrete, steel and contaminated soil.
+All but two of the Hanford production reactors were entombed ("cocooned") to allow the radioactive materials to decay, and the surrounding structures removed and buried.
+This involved the removal of hundreds of tons of asbestos, concrete, steel, and contaminated soil.
 The pumps and tunnels were dug up and razed, as were the auxiliary buildings.
 What was left were the core and shields.
 These were sealed up and a sloped steel roof added to draw off rainwater.
 Cocooning of C Reactor commenced in 1996, and was completed in 1998.
 D Reactor followed in 2002, F Reactor followed in 2003, DR Reactor in 2004. and H Reactor in 2005.
-N Reactor was cocooned in 2012, and KE and KW in 2022.
+N Reactor was cocooned in 2012, and KE in 2022.
+KW is planned to be cocooned around 2030.

-The exception was B Reactor, which was listed on the National Register of Historic Places in 1992.
+Only B Reactor will remain unenclosed.
+It was listed on the National Register of Historic Places in 1992.
 Some historians advocated converting it into a museum.
-It was designated a National Historic Landmark by the National Park Service on August 19, 2008, and on November 10, 2015, it became part of the Manhattan Project National Historical Park alongside other sites at Oak Ridge and Los Alamos.
-The United States Department of Energy (DOE) offers free guided tours of the site which can be reserved via the department's website, and are open to all ages.
+It was designated a National Historic Landmark by the National Park Service on August 19, 2008, and, on November 10, 2015, it became part of the Manhattan Project National Historical Park alongside other sites at Oak Ridge and Los Alamos.
+The DOE offers free guided tours of the site which can be reserved via the department's website, and are open to all ages.
 Between 2009 and 2018, approximately eighty thousand people visited the site, bringing an estimated annual tourist income of two million dollars to the surrounding area.